danielbodnar/awesome-stars/README.md

 ## macos

+- [tsirysndr/envhub](https://github.com/tsirysndr/envhub) - Manage your dotfiles, secrets and packages with ease.
+Define your $HOME as Code and re-use it everywhere (local machine, CI, server ...)  💻 🚀 ✨
+- [donnemartin/saws](https://github.com/donnemartin/saws) - A supercharged AWS command line interface (CLI).
+- [jasonjmcghee/rem](https://github.com/jasonjmcghee/rem) - An open source approach to locally record and enable searching everything you view on your Mac.
 - [tareqimbasher/NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.
 - [lukehaas/RunJS](https://github.com/lukehaas/RunJS) - RunJS is a JavaScript playground for macOS, Windows and Linux.
 Write code with instant feedback and access to Node.js and browser APIs.
 - [surrealdb/surrealist](https://github.com/surrealdb/surrealist) - Surrealist is the ultimate way to visually manage your SurrealDB database